nihalalfred/hudl-test-project/README.md

 # Hudl Automation Project
+Welcome!!

-Please find the Test automation suite for Hudl which covers basic login functionality using Playwright and TypeScript for two user types: Coach and Fan.
+I've included the Test automation suite for Hudl, which covers the basic login functionality using Playwright and TypeScript for two user types: Coach and Fan.

 ### Prerequisites
 - Node.js 16+